HumanSignal/label-studio/docs/source/guide/label_panels.md

 </td>
 <td>

 Click this to add a relation between two regions.
+After clicking this, select another region in the task display.
+A connection arrow appears between the two regions.

-For more information about regions, see the Regions panel below and [Add relations between regions](labeling#Add-relations-between-regions).
+For more information about regions, see the [Regions panel](#Regions-panel) below and [Add relations between regions](labeling#Add-relations-between-regions).

 </td>
 </tr>